oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Given the nature of the token-mediating backend pattern, there is no need for persistent token storage in the browser.
 When needed, the application can always use its cookie-based session to obtain an access token from the token-mediating backend. {{token-storage}} provides more details on the security properties of various storage mechanisms in the browser.

-Be aware that even when the access token is stored out of reach of malicious JavaScript code, the attacker still has the ability to request the access token from the token-mediating backend.
+Be aware that even when the access token is stored out of reach of malicious JavaScript code, the malicious code can still mimic the legitimate application and send a request to the token-mediation backend to obtain the latest access token.

 ##### Using Sender-Constrained Tokens